praiselily/SlinkyLoader/README.md

 ## Usage

-1. Download the latest `injector.exe` from [Releases](https://github.com/praiselily/SlinkyLoader/releases)
+1. Download the latest `SlinkyLoader.exe` from [Releases](https://github.com/praiselily/SlinkyLoader/releases/tag/Cracked)
 2. Place it anywhere on your system
 3. **Right click → Run as Administrator**
 4. If prompted with a UAC dialog, accept it — this is for the Defender exclusion